Off the Beaten Path—Valley Center, North San Diego Country

 As we made our way back to Interstate 15, we passed by Rice Canyon Road which I know from experience takes you along a nice drive all the way to Temecula.
 In parts, the trees hang over the road giving it a perfect countryside setting.

-For me, I wasn’t thrilled with my results at the casino as I was leaving, however, being out in nature, in this colorful valley with flowers starting to bloom, fruit stands, orange groves, it all eased my mind.
+For me, I wasn’t thrilled with my results at the casino so taking the time to wander around this colorful valley eased my mind.
+The flowers were starting to bloom, there were those quaint little fruit stands, and tons of orange groves.
 Luckily for me, my little Hawaii…er…Valley Center is just about an hour from where I live,

 Take time to explore, forget your worries, and go off the beaten path like we did in Valley Center of all places, and by the way… the oranges were delicious!